crowdsecurity/cs-cloud-firewall-bouncer/README.md

   gcp:
     project_id: gcp-project-id # optional if using application default credentials, will override project id of the application default credentials
     network: default # mandatory, this is the VPC network where the firewall rules will be created
-rule_name_prefix: crowdsec # mandatory, this is the prefix for the firewall rule names
+rule_name_prefix: crowdsec # mandatory, this is the prefix for the firewall rule names to create/update
 update_frequency: 10s
-daemonize: false
+daemonize: true
 log_mode: stdout
 log_dir: log/
 log_level: info
 api_url: <API_URL> # when install, default is "localhost:8080"
 api_key: <API_KEY> # Add your API key generated with `cscli bouncers add --name <bouncer_name>`
 ```

+## Authentication

+### GCP

+Authentication to GCP is done through [Application Default Credentials](https://cloud.google.com/docs/authentication/production).
+If using a service account, the GCP project ID will be automatically determined (using the project ID of the service account) and does not have to be specified in the configuration.
+If the service account resides in a different project than the VPC network, the GCP project ID must be overridden in the configuration.

 ## Todo